Global stocks nearing record highs on trade hopes

-LONDON (Reuters) - World shares made another push for a record high on Wednesday after U.S. President Donald Trump said Washington and Beijing were in the final throes of inking an initial trade deal.
+LONDON (Reuters) - World shares made another push for an all-time high on Wednesday after U.S. President Donald Trump said Washington and Beijing were in the final throes of inking an initial trade deal.

-Early European trading was subdued, with MSCI’s all-country world index now within 0.4%, or 2 points, of its record high from January 2018.
+European trading was restrained, with MSCI’s all-country world index .MIWD00000PUS now within 0.4%, or 2 points, of its record high from January 2018.

-London, Frankfurt, Paris and Wall Street futures all rose, and though Shanghai struggled after Chinese industrial company profits shrank, Australian shares reached record highs and Japan’s Nikkei drew support from the growing likelihood of extra fiscal stimulus.
+London, Frankfurt, Paris and Wall Street futures all rose, [.EU][.N] and though Shanghai had struggled after Chinese industrial company profits shrank, Australia had set its own record high and Japan’s Nikkei drew support from the growing likelihood of extra fiscal stimulus.

 A senior Japanese ruling party official said on Wednesday he believed the government was striving to compile a supportive spending package worth about 10 trillion yen ($92 billion).

-“Something will come out of the phase one (Sino-U.S. trade) talks,” said TD Securities Senior Global Strategist James Rossiter.
+“Something will come out of the phase one (Sino-U.S. trade) talks,” TD Securities Senior Global Strategist James Rossiter said.
 “Rolling back tariffs to where they were in August, with the December ones put on hold or canceled maybe.”

 But he said the two countries were unlikely to go beyond that, and China’s declining industrial profits underscored the economic strain exerted by the tensions.

-In currency markets, the dollar was stronger against developed and emerging currencies, with dollar/yen holding above 109 and euro/dollar steady at $1.10.
+In currency markets, the dollar was modestly stronger against developed and emerging currencies, with dollar/yen holding above 109 and euro/dollar steady at $1.10.
+[FRX/]

 That was despite softer-than-expected U.S. economic data on Tuesday, which showed a fourth straight monthly contraction in consumer confidence and an unexpected drop in new home sales in October.

-Sterling GBP= scuttled sideways as pre-election opinion polls showed some narrowing of the Conservative lead over opposition parties, although Prime Minister Boris Johnson is still favored gain an overall majority.
+Sterling GBP= continued to wobble as pre-election opinion polls showed some narrowing of British Prime Minister Boris Johnson's Conservatives lead over opposition parties, even though he remains favored to gain an overall majority.

 The reaction to the polls squeeze has been modest as the prospect of another hung parliament raises the prospect of some form of coalition government made up of parties supporting a second Brexit referendum.